Flag of Somalia: Characteristics

-As an ethnic flag, the five-pointed white Star of Unity in its center represents the areas where the Somali ethnic group form the majority: Djibouti, Somaliland (former British protectorate), the Somali region in Ethiopia, the North Eastern Province in Kenya, and Somalia (Italian Somaliland).
-However, the flag does still represent all the Somali regions anymore, going from an ethnic flag to the national flag of Somalia only.
+As an ethnic flag, the five-pointed white Star of Unity in its center represents the main five areas where the Somali ethnic group form the indigenous majority: Djibouti (former French colony), Somaliland (former British protectorate), the Somali region in formerly Italian Ethiopia, the North Eastern Province in formerly British Kenya, and Somalia (former Italian colony).
 It now officially denotes the sky as well as the Gulf of Aden, Guardafui Channel and the Somali Sea, which flank the country.
 The blue color of the flag was selected in tribute to the United Nations who helped to form the country of Somalia during its status as a trust territory from 1950–1960.

 Somali woman wearing a Somali flag dress.

 Somali women at a Khatumo State launch ceremony wearing the Somali flag.